 Okay, it's true.
 The couch is a comfortable place to be sometimes.
 But, I assure you, it’s even more agreeable when you’re basking in the warm afterglow of a bicycle ride.
 Plus you’d be happy in the knowledge that you will have undoubtedly done yourself some good.
 So, if you were inspired by the Tour de France but can’t bring yourself to throw your leg over the saddle, or you have an old bike gathering dust in the shed, here’s why it’s time to get out there and ride!

 Regular cycling can also reduce the risk of strokes, diabetes and heart disease.The health benefits of cycling are manifold.
 It’s great for burning excess calories so therefore an effective way of losing weight or for fending off weight gain.
 It’s a non-weight bearing activity, which basically means it’s good for people with joint problems; the bike supports the majority of your body weight, unlike running for example.
 Cycling is also a fantastic way to work on improving your cardiovascular system specifically your heart and lungs.
 Regular cycling can also reduce the risk of strokes, diabetes and heart disease.
 It’s also a great stress buster and motivator and it can even alleviate mild depression when carried out regularly as part of a routine.

 Cycling is easy

-You don’t need an expensive bike when starting out.
+You don’t need a mega expensive super light carbon fibre bike like the ones ridden by the pros to start out.
 Any bike will do, as long as it works and it’s safe to ride.
 Go on, pop into the garage or shed and give the old bike that you haven’t ridden for years some TLC.
 Give it a wipe, pump some air into the tyres, squirt some oil on the chain and away you go.
 If you are in any doubt about your steed’s road worthiness, it’s worth taking it to your local bike shop for a once over service.

 Starting out with cycling